IslamAlsawaftah/reading-notes/Trees.md

-# Trees :A tree is non-linear and a hierarchical data structure consisting of a collection of nodes such that each node of the tree stores a value, a list of references to nodes (the “children”)
+# Trees :A tree is non-linear and a hierarchical data structure consisting of a collection of nodes such that each node of the tree stores a value, a list of references to nodes (the â€œchildrenâ€)

 1- Node - A Tree node is a component which may contain its own values, and references to other nodes